How To Get Sleep Back on Track Post The Holiday?

 It may have happened that your child was so busy this summer jumping into the waves instead of napping or even having a late nap on the day that is not really restorative for the body.
 So it’s time to bring the nap back on schedule if the child is within nap age, or introduce “quiet time” if they dropped the nap.

-For more details, you get our Travel Guide to help you navigate from planning your trip, to getting things back on track.
+For more details, you can get our Travel Guide to help you navigate from planning your trip, to getting things back on track.

-I hope this was useful for you, if you are struggling and need professional help, feel free to book a free discovery call.
+I hope this was useful for you, if you are struggling and need professional help, feel free to book a free assessment call.
 I would love to help you have a rested school season.

 May you have a safe quiet school/nursery season.